Page Impressions (PI)

 - How relevant is the searched term represented on the page?

-All steps in SEO that start here are called internal optimisation, since they only change the page itself.
+All steps in SEO that start here are called internal optimisation, as they only change the page itself.

 - How important is the respective page for the searched term on the Internet?